Who is at Risk?

 Women who are beauticians, hairdressers, accountants, and retail workers may be at an elevated risk of ovarian cancer.
 Research suggests that work comprising regular contact with possible carcinogens, such as add-on dyes, bleach, synthetic fibres, and even talcum powder, may have a connection to the most significant risk of cancer.
-A CA125 Home Test may help to see if treatment is in process and detect possible disease levels that have increased over time.
-This brings about the widespread use of CA125 blood screening.
+A CA125 Home sample may help to see if treatment is in process and detect possible disease levels that have increased over time.
+This brings about the widespread use of screening.
 This research is still introductory, and we need more investigations like this or even a study on CBC to recognize and confirm which occupational threats precisely cause cancer among females.
-CBC Exam is for Complete Count Blood tests are instrumental in finding indications of infections and other conditions.
+CBC Exam is for a Complete Count.
+Blood tests are instrumental in finding indications of infections and other conditions.

 What is the link between and a job?